nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add event 'NAME from hh:mm to hh:mm on dd-mm-yy`
 ##### Deadlines
 Format: `add deadline 'NAME' by hh:mm on dd-mm-yy`
-##### Tasks to be completed someday
+##### Tasks to Be Done Someday
 Format: `add someday 'NAME'`

-Examples:
+Valid Examples:
-* `add event 'dinner with wife' on 25-12-16 from 7:00pm to 9:00pm` <br>
+* `add event 'dinner with wife' on 25-12-16 from 19:00 to 21:00pm` <br>
-Note that the date and time can be written in any order.
+Note that the time and date parameters can be entered in any order.
-* `add deadline 'Lab Report' by 16:00 on 03-Mar-15`
+* `add deadline 'Lab Report' by 4:00pm on 03-Mar-15` <br>
+Note that the following time and date formats (hh:mmam/hh:mmpm and dd-MMM-yy) are supported too.

+Invalid Examples:
 * `add someday 'Learn "artistic" sarcasm'` is invalid since double quotes should not be used.
 * `add someday 'Read EL James' book 50 Shades of Grey'` is invalid since single quotes are used both to enclose the task name and indicate apostrophe.